AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/052_CompoundStatements/53_If/req.rst

-An IF statement comprises an IF *branch*, zero or more ELSIF branches and zero or one ELSE branch.
-IF and ELSIF branches feature a control expression and all the branches contain one or more statements.
-The nested statements get to execute when the flow reaches the branch and the control expression, if any, evaluates True.
+An IF statement comprises an IF branch, zero or more ELSIF branches and zero or one ELSE branch.
+IF and ELSIF branches contain a control expression, and all the branches contain one or more statements.
+The nested statements execute when control reaches the branch and the control expression, if any, evaluates to True.

 In addition to the common requirements that apply to the nested statements, IF and ELSIF branches that are never reached shall be reported uncovered.